 with him.
 When the photos arrived at the show Ewald knew a side

 trip to Stockton on the way back to So Ca was worth it.
 Stuffed

 in an old wood barn with parts all over the building sat what

 has turned out to be the JIm Davis chassis, Jack Haggerman full

 bodied "Blood-Sweat & Nitro" of Gary Ritter and

-his partners Jack Cary and Doug Kinner.
+his partners Jack Cary and Willy Kinner.
 The car was delivered

 to So CA the following month where the restoration was to take